LaRoomy/LaRoomyApi_Esp32_PlatformIO/README.md

 ![](https://img.shields.io/badge/Environment-PlatformIO-9cf)
 ![](https://img.shields.io/github/last-commit/LaRoomy/LaRoomyApi_Esp32_PlatformIO)

 This is the **LaRoomy Api** remote framework library.
 Implementing this library enables your Esp32 project to interact with the [LaRoomy App](https://www.laroomy.com).
-The library is written for the **Esp32** platform and is intended to be used with the **PlatformIO** embedded development platform.
+The library is written for the **espressif32** platform and is intended to be used with the **PlatformIO** embedded development platform.

+The complete documentation is provided on the [LaRoomy Api Website](https://api.laroomy.com/).

 ## How to use the Library